jihadakbr/time-series-forecasting-olist-e-commerce/README.md

 - **ROI After 1 Year:** 153.7%
 - **Breakeven Period:** 6.0 months

+#### Insights:
+- Investing R$75k in improving the revenue forecast model—with a higher ongoing maintenance cost—is justified financially.
+- Achieving a 25% error reduction delivers substantial monthly savings and a strong ROI of over 150% within a year, breaking even in just 6 months.

 ---

 ## Recommendations
-- Use daily order forecasts to adjust supply and inventory planning.
+- Use updated daily order forecasts to **adjust supply and inventory plans**, ensuring products are available without overstocking or understocking.
-- Adjust revenue strategies based on forecast updates to align with actual sales.
+- **Base inventory and revenue strategies** on daily updates to forecasts, ensuring alignment with actual sales and preventing overproduction or lost opportunities.
-- Monitor forecast accuracy regularly to adjust plans and minimize errors.
+- **Regularly monitor forecast accuracy** on the dashboard, adjusting orders and inventory levels when predictions are off to minimize excess or shortage costs.
-- Invest in model improvement for significant cost savings and high ROI.
+- **Investing in model improvement** is financially advantageous with strong ROI and quick breakeven.

 ---